RHartung-ND/Data-Science-Project/README.md

 3. Move the files into a folder called `movie-data` in the root directory of the project

-4. Install the Python packages using the following command: `pip install -r requirements.txt`
+4. Install the Python packages using the following command: `pip install -r requirements.txt` (Note: There are many of them)

 5. Run the following Python notebooks in order: